J-sephB-lt-n/llm-experiments/are_you_smarter_than_a_LLM/README.md

 | [Text Summarisation](#text-summarisation-task) | TODO
 | [Optimisation (Knapsack problem)](#optimisation-task-knapsack-problem) | Decide which items to pack into a container in order to maximise profit

+Here are some things that I have learned through this process:

+* ChatGPT3.5 produces working python code, but the code is not very readable or maintainable (poor variable naming, poor documentation etc.).
+Developers creating code this way without careful oversight will quickly create an unmaintainable codebase.

+* It seems impossible that OpenAI's GPT4 is doing only next token prediction.
+It appears to have access to self-reflection and tool use (e.g. a calculator)

 ## Time Series Forecasting and Analysis Task

 Inspect the following plot of monthly sales (in millions) and answer the questions which follow: